ohiofi/class-notes-on-interactive-art/README.md

 To Build A Better Ballot
 https://ncase.me/ballot/

-The Evolution of Trust (The Prisoner's Dilema) https://ncase.me/trust/
+The Evolution of Trust (The Prisoner's Dilemma) https://ncase.me/trust/

 ## Are Video Games Art?